HectorAlonso18/Lightninglib/lightning-docs/docs/Documentation/Path.md

 Makes all the calculations that need to calculates the target velocities.

 :::note
-Is neccesary to set the max velocity first
+Is neccesary to set the max velocity first.
 :::

 <Tabs